BAVC MediaMaker Fellowship | Documentary Film Grant

-In past years, BAVC has selected ten Fellows (half Bay Area-based and half from outside of the Bay Area), offering $8,000 to each Fellow over the course of the program year.
+In past years, BAVC has selected eight to ten Fellows (half Bay Area-based and half from outside of the Bay Area), offering $10,000 to each Fellow over the course of the program year.

 The MediaMaker Fellowship is supported in part by awards from the National Endowment for the Arts and the John D. and Catherine T. MacArthur Foundation.

 The ten-month-long program supports the development of documentary projects that are nearing post-production, and includes professional mentorship and strategy sessions focused on multi-platform storytelling, fundraising, and distribution.
 Fellows participate in three separate three-to-four day immersive workshops and feedback sessions at BAVC’s San Francisco office, as well as five informal convenings and check-ins.

 In addition to providing Fellows with intimate feedback sessions, tailored workshops and presentation by leading filmmakers and industry figures, and a built-in support network, the National MediaMaker Fellowship also offers participants the following benefits:

 $10,000 to be distributed over the course of the Fellowship.

 All-access pass, round trip flight, and five nights of accommodations for True/False Film Festival in Columbia, MO, along with a customized festival itinerary.

 Three convenings in San Francisco (travel paid) comprised of workshops, intimate feedback sessions, and presentations by leading filmmakers and industry figures.
 COVID-19 update: Travel will resume once it is safe for everyone, until then all meetings will be virtual.